layro01-org/gradle-example/README.rst

 Since this is a Groovy project, there are a lot of classes related to Groovy's dynamic enhancement of the JDK included as well.

 Using just the Shadow Jar plugin is sufficient to create a bundled jar with all dependencies.
-We can make it more useful, however, with the ``application`` plugin.
+However, we can make it more useful with the ``application`` plugin.
 This is used to specify the main class:

     application {
         mainClassName = 'com.adjectivecolournoun.gradle.Greetz'